Fazam16/web_kp_TelkomAkses/README.md

 ## 11. License
 Copyright &copy; 2022 by Muhammad Fadhil Zahran Muwafa & Muhammad Rafi Akbar<br>
 This project is under the [MIT](https://github.com/Fazam16/web_kp_TelkomAkses/tree/main?tab=MIT-1-ov-file#readme).

+## 12. Acknowledgement
+As the developers, we are aware that the developed application still has some shortcomings.
+Hence, constructive critism, suggestions, or recommendations from you are highly appreciated.